bytefish/FcmSharp/README.md

 ## Quickstart ##

-The Quickstart shows you how to work with [FcmSharp].
+The Quickstart shows you how to work with [FcmSharp] in C#.

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.